How to Stream Android Games to iPhone (Remote Play)

 - Black screen: Change codec, restart client, and verify GPU acceleration; see the black screen guide.

 - Audio desync: Switch to stereo, lower bitrate, and relaunch.
-For persistent issues, follow audio not working in Android emulator for iOS — fixes.
+For persistent issues, follow fix audio not working in Android emulator on iOS.

 - Crashes: Reboot the host, update drivers, and check emulator settings; steps in the crash guide.